Inland, Nearshore, Shallow Water

 30" - 60"

-Female Eels are typically larger than males and lighter in color, with smaller eyes and higher fins.
-American Eels lack ventral fins but pectoral fins are present.
-The lateral line is well-developed and complete.
-The head is long and conical, with rather small, well-developed eyes.
-The mouth is terminal with jaws that are not particularly elongated.
-The teeth are small, pectinate, or setiform in several series on the jaws.
+Females can lay up to 4 million eggs annually and are typically larger than males and lighter in color, with smaller eyes and higher fins.
+Their head is long and conical, with rather small, well-developed eyes.
+Their mouth is terminal with jaws that are not particularly elongated.
+Their teeth are small, pectinate, or setiform in several series on the jaws.